z3ht/silver-mind/README.md

 Total: 2 + 2 * 4 + 8 * 8 * 8
 Total: 10 + 8^3

+Note: When castling is available, the corner pieces must be rooks so the rook is not a rook but instead a CASTLING rook.
+Additionally, when an empty square can be reached through en passant, it is no longer an empty square but instead an EN PASSANT empty square.

 Silver Mind Assumptions/Advantages:
 	- Provide Silver Mind with possible moves
 	- Provide Silver Mind with LOTS of training data

 Training Silver Mind:
 	- Load lots of game data
-	- X = games as list of states (in increasing order?), Y = winner
+	- X = board, Y = winner
-	- Incentivize wins and penalize losses
+	- Get really really good at predicting who wins
+	- Go to location where player is most likely to win

 Should I remove games that end in surrender from the training data?
 	- No because if someone is willing to surrender Silver Mind will have great positioning